 The following is an excerpt from a recent interview.
-The full article will be available here when it is published.
-Or, read the full article HERE.
+Read the full article HERE.

 Q: Do you recommend light therapy for any of your patients?
 What is the result?